AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 ## Universal ID Types {#universal-id-types}

-You can create segments with IDs from the following universal ID partners. <!-- Verify -->Each of the segments is updated every 24 hours.
+Using your first-party data, you can create segments with IDs from the following universal ID partners.

 * Authenticated (deterministic) IDs using hashed email addresses:

   * [[!DNL LiveRamp] [!DNL RampIDs]](https://liveramp.com/identity-resolution): For retargeting logged-in users and for measurement using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md). [!DNL RampIDs] are available for users in North America, Australia, and New Zealand.
-Fees are USD 0.15 per display ad and USD 0.25 per video ad.
+Fees are USD 0.15 per display ad impression delivered and USD 0.25 per video ad impression delivered.

-    Measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+    [!DNL Analytics] measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
 In addition, you must deploy a second JavaScript tag for [!DNL RampIDs] on your webpages to match conversions from the IDs to view-throughs.
 Contact your Adobe Account Team to get the tag and instructions for where to implement it.<!-- For instructions, see "[JavaScript Code for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md)." -->
   <!-- Will later require yet another JS tag too -->

   * [[!DNL Unified ID 2.0 (UID2.0)] IDs](https://unifiedid.com): For retargeting logged-in users. [!DNL UID2 IDs] aren't available for users in the European Economic Area and some additional countries.
 See the [list of prohibited countries](/help/policies/universal-id-policy.md#prohibited-countries-uid2).
-Fees are USD 0.15 per display ad and USD 0.25 per video ad.
+Fees are USD 0.15 per display ad impression delivered and USD 0.25 per video ad impression delivered.

 * Probabilistic (unauthenticated) IDs using hashed email addresses: